microsoft/azure-iot-developer-kit/docs/getting-started.md

 If you see **select** on the title, this means you are in Selection mode.
 It will prevent the refresh of the output.
 And that is why you cannot see the latest progress.

-To solve it.
-Press any key within the command window area and you will see the **select** disappear on the title.
+To solve it, press any key within the command window area and you will see the **select** disappear on the title.

 ### During provision step, it fails when creating new Azure IoT Hub